Saltant/XPR-Peer-Probe/README.md

 ### Dependency installation and trust

-The optional installer downloads the official pinned `.deb`, verifies its detached OpenPGP signature in a **temporary keyring**, and uses `dpkg-deb -x` to extract it under `.xpr-peerprobe/tools/`.
+The optional installer downloads the official pinned Leap 5.0.3 `.deb`, verifies its detached OpenPGP signature in a **temporary keyring**, and uses `dpkg-deb -x` to extract it under `.xpr-peerprobe/tools/`.
 Package maintainer scripts are not executed.
 The existing system binary takes precedence unless `--nodeos-bin` is supplied.

+Version numbers are informational, not a compatibility gate.
+Custom Antelope-derived builds can be selected with `--nodeos-bin` as long as they expose the required nodeos options and runtime APIs.
+This only changes the **binary used by the probe**: the built-in network profiles, chain IDs, peer lists and snapshot sources in this repository remain XPR Mainnet/Testnet.
+A WAX/EOS/other-chain binary therefore does not automatically turn the XPR profiles into a profile for that chain.

 Maintainer keys are retrieved over HTTPS from the GitHub key URLs listed by the [XPR installation guide](https://github.com/XPRNetwork/xpr.start).
 This trusts those HTTPS/GitHub sources; it is **not an independently pinned trust root**.
 An independently obtained package checksum can additionally be supplied with `--nodeos-sha256`.